 Away from work I enjoy keeping fit and playing the drums in local bands.
 I have lived in the village for 17 years, helping out at school and Scallywags when they need help, including filming events and shows, etc.

-I am the father of two girls both of whom attended Turton & Edgworth C.E./Methodist Primary School and are now at Canon Slade.
-We live within the Jumbles Country Park and have been here for 20 years.
+I am the father of two girls both of whom attended Turton & Edgworth C.E./Methodist Primary School.
+We have lived in the local area for 20 years.
 I am a qualified Project Manager , LRQA Auditor and Coach working within the Engineering sector.
 Part of my role involves engaging with schools and colleges to encourage interest and promoting Apprenticeships within the Engineering, Construction and Manufacturing sectors.

 My children and I have thoroughly enjoyed their time at Edgworth and I enjoy being able to continue to support the school through the Governing Body for the greater benefit of the local community.